kablamo/mvp.kablamo.org/page/essentials/introduction/index.markdown

 which are a better choice because they provide a better user interface or make it harder to poke yourself in the eye.

+So while a large part of this chapter is dedicated to the most commonly used built in functions, a significant portion is dedicated to MetaCPAN modules which improve on the basic functionality.

+# Advantages of built in functions

+Perl provides many builtin functions.
+They are powerful, fast, concise, and are mostly backwards compatible.
+Also you don't need to choose, install, and manage a module from MetaCPAN.
+Use of built in functions is widespread so its almost always worth learning how they work.

+# Disadvantages of some built in functions

-Perl syntax is heavily influenced by C and shell languages (among others) and built in functions occasionally expose the underlying implementation in some ways.
-Some examples include:
+Perl syntax is heavily influenced by C and shell languages (among others).
+Built in functions occasionally expose the underlying implementation.
+If you are comfortable with C and shell this might be fine.
+Here are some
+examples:

-1. **Built in functions don't throw exceptions.**  Developers need to remember to check for errors .
+1. **Built in functions don't throw exceptions.**  Developers need to remember to check for errors.
-2. **Special variables.**  Sometimes errors are reported via special global variables like (`$!`, `$?`, `$@`, or `$^E`).
+2. **Special variables.**  Sometimes errors are reported via mysteriously named global variables like `$!`, `$?`, `$@`, or `$^E`.
-3. **Other user interface quirks**.
+3. **User interface quirks**.
 For example `stat()` returns a list of 13 different attributes like uid, size, and ctime which describe a file's state.

-Depending on your preferences and your project, this might be fine or you might want to consider some of the alternatives on MetaCPAN.
-So while a large part of this chapter is dedicated to the most commonly used built in functions, a significant portion is dedicated to MetaCPAN modules which improve on the basic functionality.
+Getting the attribute you need requires memorizing the array index or looking at the docs.

+# Alternatives

+Again, depending on your preferences and your project, this might be fine.
+However, for many, its preferable and arguably easier and safer to use more modern or higher level mechanisms.
+If that's you, consider some of the alternatives on MetaCPAN which solve these problems.
+In this chapter I'll go over your options so you can choose the solution that's right for you.

+# Documentation
 By the way, the official documentation for all Perl built in functions is available here: